Dholydai/all-gussied-up/README.md

 MAJOR CHANGES HAVE ARRIVED!

 This repository will be removed shortly.
-Replaced with a new one called Banal Bearbug.
+Replaced with a new one called writerz-with-an-attitude.

 I designed wonderfully sleek cases for my Dvorak 2024.
-All of my keyboard PCBs have been reworked to fit the new cases.
+All of my keyboard PCBs have been reworked to fit the new cases... except the TKL

-Human factored PC keyboards for 21st-century writers.
-The two-hand Dvorak letter scheme is for young writers.
-A legacy two-hand Qwerty scheme is now included.

 The custom Cherry MX KiCad footprint library used is posted at https://github.com/Dholydai/mx-switch-custom